Billionaire: Education and work experience

+Billionaires come from a very wide variety of backgrounds.
+College education is not universal among billionaires, as almost 30% of billionaires around the world in 2015 did not have a college degree of any kind.
+But this shows substantial correlation between education and success.
+More than 70% of these billionaires have some kind of college degree, while in the general US population only 38% have a college degree, and in the general world population less than 10% of people have a college degree.

+There is also a substantial correlation between top university education and billionaire status.
+The top 10 universities in the United States produced 99 of the top 400 billionaires in 2018, which makes these schools overrepresented among billionaires compared with the general population.
+For example, 10 billionaires (or 4%) had graduated from Harvard University, while Harvard graduates only make up 0.2% of the general population of adults in the United States; in other words, a billionaire from the Forbes 400 list that year was 20 times more likely to have gone to Harvard than a non-billionaire.

-Billionaires come from a very wide number of backgrounds.
-A review of the education and work histories of the top 400 billionaires shows little correlation between education and success.
-Nearly 30% of billionaires do not have a college degree, greatly exceeding any other educational background.
-The most common field of university education was finance and economics, which only contributed to a combined 15.5% of billionaire educations.
+Billionaires come from a wide range of fields of study and initial employment.
+The most common field of university education for billionaires was finance and economics, which contributed to a combined 15.5% of billionaire educations, a similar proportion to the general US population.

-There is little correlation between any university and becoming a billionaire.
-The top 10 Universities produced just 99 of the top 400 billionaires combined, significantly less than the total number of billionaires who were not college educated.
-Military service produced 21 billionaires, more than any single University.

 Very few college-educated billionaires pursued business interests in their field of study, with the exception of computer science majors.
-All twelve of the twelve computer science major billionaires worked in computer science, while only half of Engineers worked in Engineering, and less than a quarter of finance and economics majors ever worked in finance or economics.
-The most common field for billionaires to enter was sales and military service.
+All twelve of the computer science major billionaires worked in computer science, while only half of engineers worked in engineering, and less than a quarter of finance and economics majors ever worked in finance or economics.
+The most common field for billionaires to enter for their first job was sales and military service.
+Military service produced 21 billionaires.

 Inequality

-According to a 2016 Oxfam report, the wealth of the poorest 95% dropped by 38% between 2010 and 2015, due to an increase in the global population of 400 million.
-In the same period, the wealth of the richest 62 people between the World's Billionaires increased by $500bn (£350bn) to $1.76tn.
-More recently, in 2017 an Oxfam report noted that just eight billionaires have as much net worth as "half the human race".
-However, the Oxfam report has been criticized for considering debt as negative wealth, which leads to wealthy people with large amounts of debt to be considered poor or not wealthy.
+Between 2010 and 2015 the wealth of the richest 62 people among the World's Billionaires increased by $500 bn (£350 bn) to $1.76 tn.
+More recently, in 2017, an Oxfam report noted that just eight billionaires have as much net worth as "half the human race".
+However, the Oxfam report has been criticized for considering debt as negative wealth, which leads to wealthy people with large amounts of debt being considered poor or not wealthy.

-Rise of new members

-In 2019, 19 people became billionaires.
-Four of the members joined as a result of death or divorce, including Julia Koch and Jeff Bezos's former wife Mackenzie Scott.

-New members now also include more and more women.
-In the last five years, the number of female billionaires has grown by 46 percent, that is more than the number of male billionaires in the same period (39 percent).
-There are now 233 female billionaires in the world, a steep growth from 160 in 2013.